 - Stir every 30 minutes.

-- Remove mixture from oven and let cool.
+- Remove the cooked apple mixture from the oven and let it cool.

-- Transfer into a container and keep refrigerated for up to 5 days.
+- Transfer into an airtight container and keep refrigerated for up to 5 days.

 Keywords: how to make apple butter, homemade apple butter, apple butter recipe